-Music videos include top European artists such as for Booba with over 150 million views on YouTube and Asaf Avidan’s “Over My Head”, for which he received a Berlin Music Video Awards Nomination.
-In commercials, he lensed the award-winning fitness campaign for Nordic Track.
-Notable short films include the AFI Fest Jury Prize nominated and Oscar Qualifying Go for Grandma starring Justine Lupe from Succession and Academy Award nominated Amy Madigan.
+Music videos include top European artists such as Booba, Superbus, Irma, Jenn Ayache, Griefjoy, Asaf Avidan and many more.
+The videos have collected over 150 million views on YouTube and he received a Berlin Music Video Award Nomination for Best Cinematography for Asaf Avidan’s Over Me Head video.
+In commercials, he lensed the award-winning fitness campaign for Nordic Track, which utilized creative techniques with motion-controlled cameras and large studio sets.
+Notable short films include the AFI Fest Jury Prize nominated and Oscar Qualifying Go for Grandma starring Justine Lupe from Succession and Academy Award nominated Amy Madigan; and the short film Salvation Road starring Russel Hornsby, Michael Harney, and Roger Guenveur Smith, which won the DGA Jury Prize, Caucus Award, FujiFilm Grant and screened on HBO.

-He has traveled to film across the US and international such as in Bulgaria, Colombia, Costa Rica, Germany, Greece, India, Jordan, Mexico, Malaysia, Norway, Russia and Serbia.
+He has traveled to film across the US and international such as in Bulgaria, Colombia, Costa Rica, Germany, Greece, India, Jordan, Mexico, Malaysia, Norway, and Serbia.
 His work has been aired by NBC, CBS, The CW, National Geographics, Paramount Plus, BET, TV One, Fox, NBC Sports, and many more.

 AWARDS / FESTIVALS

-Pandora (TV Series)
+Pandora

 Saturn Awards Nomination Best Sci-Fi Series

-Long Promised Road (Documentary)
+Long Promised Road

 Tribeca Film Festival Premiere